blaulan/alfred-beancount/README.md

 ### Instruction for 1st Run

+Download the workflow from [latest release](https://github.com/blaulan/alfred-beancount/releases/latest).
 You will need to change `ledger_path` in `beancount.json` from the workflow directory.
 The regexes will catch histrorical transactions correctly most time.
 However, if anything went wrong, modify them to match your file may solve the problem.
 Output of `bean-add` function is defined by `title_format` and `body_format`, if you want different format, that's where you should refer to.

 ### Append a new entry to existing beancount file